 To begin the Master of Science program in chemistry, you have to:

 - Meet Graduate School admission requirements.

 - Have earned a bachelor's degree.

-- Have completed basic courses in general chemistry (one year), organic chemistry (one year), analytical chemistry (one semester), and biochemistry (one semester) together with calculus (one year) and physics (one year).
-Students may be admitted with minor deficiencies to be remedied as described below.
+- Have completed basic courses in general chemistry (one year), organic chemistry (one year), analytical chemistry (one semester), biochemistry (one semester), calculus (one year) and physics (one year).
+You may be admitted with minor deficiencies to be remedied through leveling courses.

 - Submit a personal statement including career goals to the department.